 Speaking in all those class rooms, telling my story over and over, and having kids tell me, "thanks for being real with us," is what continues to give me courage and inspires me to be authentic in my business.
 These are our future business leaders and they don't need or want falsehoods and pretend people.

 In my younger days I didn't consider myself an entrepreneur but in hindsight I've been an entrepreneur off and on for over half my life.
-I didn't fully embrace it until 11 years ago when my boss told me I should quit.
-She meant it as a threat for me to do better at work.
-I took it as a challenge to get the hell out of there and I never looked back.
+I didn't fully embrace it until my boss told me I should quit after a bad performance appraisal.
+I was doing too much of my side hustle on the clock.
+What she meant as a threat for me to fall in line I took as a challenge to get the hell out and I never look back.

 I ran off to join the circus, that is the restaurant business, with my husband.
 We had no real plan for growth, branding, marketing, nothing.
 The only skills I brought to the table were accounting and tax preparer.
 I handled the business and he handled the food.
 Unless you have an unbreakable bond I don't advocate working with your spouse (love you baby).